vippsas/vipps-developers/common-topics/orderid.md

 We *strongly* recommend to use a format like `acme-shop-123-order123abc`, instead of just `123456`.

-**Please note:** Very short orderIds (just a few digits() can cause internal processing in Vipps' systems to be slower than when using recommended `orderId`s, and this *can* cause problems, such as timeouts.
+**Please note:** Having very short orderIds, with just a few digits, can cause internal processing in the Vipps systems to be slower, and this *can* cause problems, such as timeouts.
+Use the recommended format to avoid problems.

 If you ever have a problem that requires us to search in our logs, we need an `orderId` that is "unique enough" to actually find.
-An `orderId` that is just a number may not be possible to find, and then we are not able to help.
+An `orderId` that contains only digits may not be possible to find, and then we are not able to help.

-It is possible to use [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier), on the format `123e4567-e89b-12d3-a456-426614174000`, but remember that `orderId` is shown to the user in Vipps.
+It is possible to use [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier), of the format `123e4567-e89b-12d3-a456-426614174000`, but remember that `orderId` is shown to the user in Vipps.
-We recommend something more user friendly, like `acme-shop-123-order123abc`.
+We recommend a more user-friendly format, like `acme-shop-123-order123abc`.

 The maximum length of an `orderId` is 50 alphanumeric characters:
 `a-z`, `A-Z`, `0-9` and `-` (hyphen).
-Leading zeros should be avoided, as some applications (like Excel) tend to remove them, and this may cause misunderstandings.
+Leading zeros should be avoided, as some applications (e.g., Excel) tend to remove them, and this may cause misunderstandings.

-If you have multiple sale units, prefixing the `orderId` with the MSN for each sale unit is recommended: If the MSN is `654321`, the `orderId` could be `654321-acme-shop-123-order123abc`.
+If you have multiple sale units, prefixing the `orderId` with the MSN for each sale unit is recommended.
+For example, if the MSN is `654321`, the `orderId` could be `654321-acme-shop-123-order123abc`.

 If you need to make multiple attempts at paying the "same" order, you can